xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 your results with ours.
 Also, for `llama70b`, you need to run `petals` before running Helix's MILP model placement planner, as we bootstrap the solver with `petals`' solution.

+> **Notes:** We notice that Gurobi produces completely different optimization traces when
+> using **different licenses, even when using the same random seed**.
+When using the default
+> limited license, the optimization performance is much worse than that of using the academic
+> license. (objective value = 952 v.s.
+1289) Unfortunately, we are not allowed and unable to
+> bind our academic Gurobi license to the cluster provided.
+Note that this is an issue with
+> Gurobi **licensing** instead of our system, and we provide our optimization trace in
+> `./layout_llama70b/ilp/trace.txt` for you to compare against."

 > **Notes:** Running Helix to search for a model placement for LLaMA 70B may take a long time.
 > We set the max running time to 10 hours, but you can stop the solver at any time with `ctrl +c`.
 > In our experiments, on a machine with 14 cores and academic license, we manually early-stop
 > the solver at round 10 minutes.
 This solution at this point already has good quality.
 The
 > objective value (Incumbent) equals to 1289.

-> **Notes:** We notice that Gurobi produces completely different optimization traces when
-> using **different licenses, even when using the same random seed**.
-When using the default
-> limited license, the optimization performance is much worse than that of using the academic
-> license. (objective value = 952 v.s.
-1289) Unfortunately, we are not allowed and unable to
-> bind our academic Gurobi license to the cluster provided.
-We want to state that this is an
-> issue with Gurobi instead of our system, and we provide our optimization trace in
-> `./layout_llama70b/ilp/trace.txt` for you to compare against.

 ```bash
 # Generate model placement using heuristic method Petals